 Utilities: [Retain applicable utilities paragraph below and edit as necessary]

-Drinking water, water required to carry on work, and 120 volt electrical power required for small tool operation may be obtained without cost to the Contractor from existing utilities at locations designated by the Owner's Representative.
-Provisions for obtaining power, including temporary extensions, shall be furnished and maintained by the Contractor.
+Drinking water, water required to carry on work, and 120 volt electrical power required for small tool operation may be obtained without cost to the Constructor from existing utilities at locations designated by the Owner's Representative.
+Provisions for obtaining power, including temporary extensions, shall be furnished and maintained by the Constructor.
 Upon completion of work such extensions shall be removed and any damage caused by use of such extensions shall be repaired to satisfaction of the Owner's Representative, at no cost to the Owner.

-Contractor shall provide reduced pressure backflow preventer on all connections to existing water source and shall provide certification documentation for the backflow preventer prior to installation.
+Constructor shall provide reduced pressure backflow preventer on all connections to existing water source and shall provide certification documentation for the backflow preventer prior to installation.

 k.
 Utilities:

-Drinking water, water required to carry on work, and 120 volt electrical power required for small tool operation may be obtained without cost to the Contractor from existing utilities at locations designated by the Owner's Representative.
+Drinking water, water required to carry on work, and 120 volt electrical power required for small tool operation may be obtained without cost to the Constructor from existing utilities at locations designated by the Owner's Representative.

-Provisions for obtaining power, including temporary extensions, shall be furnished and maintained by the Contractor.
+Provisions for obtaining power, including temporary extensions, shall be furnished and maintained by the Constructor.
 Upon completion of work such extensions shall be removed and any damage caused by use of such extensions shall be repaired to satisfaction of the Owner's Representative, at no cost to the Owner.

 Provisions for obtaining water from University-provided sources shall be coordinated with and approved by the Owner’s Representative (FM – Utilities and Energy Management).
-Following approval, the Owner will provide required backflow preventer(s) and meter(s) for Contractor installation.
-Contractor shall be responsible for all other fittings as required and for the maintenance of temporary services while in place.
-Contractor shall be responsible for providing cold weather protection when outdoor temperatures are forecasted at freezing or below.
-Upon completion of work, Contractor shall remove and return Owner-furnished devices and return the temporary service connection to its original condition.
+Following approval, the Owner will provide required backflow preventer(s) and meter(s) for Constructor installation.
+Constructor shall be responsible for all other fittings as required and for the maintenance of temporary services while in place.
+Constructor shall be responsible for providing cold weather protection when outdoor temperatures are forecasted at freezing or below.
+Upon completion of work, Constructor shall remove and return Owner-furnished devices and return the temporary service connection to its original condition.

 l.
 Telephone service:

-The Contractor shall pay cost of any temporary telephone service.
+The Constructor shall pay cost of any temporary telephone service.
 Contact Office of Telecommunications (319-335-2945) for University service or U.S. West.
-Billings for service shall be submitted to the Contractor by the service provider and payments for service shall be made by the Contractor to the service provider.
+Billings for service shall be submitted to the Constructor by the service provider and payments for service shall be made by the Constructor to the service provider.

 m.
 Storage of materials:

-The Contractor shall store all materials within project limits.
-The Contractor shall confine apparatus, materials, and operation of workers to location established by the Owner's Representative.
-The Contractor shall not unreasonably encumber premises with materials.
+The Constructor shall store all materials within project limits.
+The Constructor shall confine apparatus, materials, and operation of workers to location established by the Owner's Representative.
+The Constructor shall not unreasonably encumber premises with materials.

 n.
 Universal waste disposal: